Alaeddin2002/Earlham-Projects/README.md

 # Earlham-Projects
-## AI projects are in another resporitory
+## AI projects are in another repository
 ### Capstone project is on gitlab